 If you like to shop ’til you drop, Khan el-Khalili market is the place for you.
 The evening is a great time to explore the winding alleyways, as the weather is cooler and the ambiance is cozy.
 The market has been open since 1382 and boasts an amazing range of artisan gifts, incense, gold, and antiques.
 While you’re at the souk, be sure to check out one of Cairo’s oldest haunts, El-Fishawi cafe – established in 1797.

-After taking some time to explore Cairo, it’s time to head 2.5 hours north to the Mediterranean port city of Alexandria.
-It’s an easy day trip that can be organized with the help of a private driver, and is well worth it for the intriguing Roman history and stunning sea views.
+After taking some time to explore Cairo, it’s time to head 2.5 hours north to the port city of Alexandria.
+It’s an easy day trip that can be organized with the help of a private driver.
+It is well worth it for the intriguing Roman history and stunning sea views.
 Once you arrive, grab a quick coffee and head to Pompey’s Pillar, one of the largest monoliths of ancient times.
 The column was dedicated to Serapsis, a deity who was believed to be the protector of Alexandria.

 A short distance from the pillar is the Catacomb of Kom el Shoqafa.
 Used as burial grounds for the dead for over 200 years, the site is considered one of the Ancient Wonders of the Medieval World and should definitely be on your Egypt itinerary.
 See all of these on our 4 day highlights of Cairo and Alexandria tour.

 Consider checking out some of Cairo’s nightlife after arriving back from your day trip.
 Whether you want to hit the dance floor or wind down over a wine, coffee, or a shisha, there’s something to suit everyone.

-Once in Luxor, put on your comfiest walking shoes and find a driver to head on out to the Valley of the Kings.
+Once in Luxor, put on your comfiest walking shoes and find a driver to head to the Valley of the Kings.
 The site is located around a 15-minute drive from central Luxor and boasts some of Egypt’s finest tombs and burial chambers that are a must-see on any Egypt itinerary.

 As the sun sets on Luxor, head down to Luxor Temple, a mesmerizing complex constructed in 1400 BC.
 With the cobblestones glowing and the Nile lit up, settle into your first night in Upper Egypt.
 After the light show, head to Sofra Restaurant & Cafe, located in downtown Luxor.
 Complete with antique tilework and delectable rooftop views of the Nile, their takes on classic Egyptian fare are unbeatable.